Ingredients

 Final proof

 Place seam-side down on parchment paper and cover lightly.
-Proof for 45–75 minutes.
+Proof for 45–75 minutes (do this while you are perheating the oven).

 Ready to bake when: